 BuiltWorlds took its events across North America and also around the world.
 As the conferences gained popularity, we broadened and expanded the format, bringing them to two-day events with networking, programming, and hands-on workshops.

 BuiltWorlds took another step to invest in a resource-rich digital platform, featuring premium content for members to help them learn, share their knowledge, and connect with others within the community.

 The Global Summit

 BuiltWorlds launched our first Global Summit in Paris, France, bringing in perspectives from those around the world, both from the technology development and industry sides.
 We also added a more rigorous benchmarking and surveying methodology, backing our in-depth research reports with the unique insight gained only from our key audience.

 BuiltWorlds launched a corporate venture forum as a place for our corporate members investing in the sector to meet, compare notes on their activities, and collaborate with each other as it relates to built industry technology.

-With weekly calls and briefings, job board and posting through BuiltWorlds Careers, general and group-specific discussion forums, a deal board for investors and start ups to find each other, a robust digital conference program, a re-introduced company directory, a robust contributor program and more, BuiltWorlds re-affirmed its social and digital roots and pushed a powerful digital-first, networking and learning platform made specifically for its industry, at a time when the industry is more in need of digital tools to stay connected than ever.
+From weekly calls and briefings, a job board and postings through BuiltWorlds Careers, and general and group-specific discussion forums, to a deal board for investors and start ups to find each other, a robust digital conference program, a re-introduced company directory, a robust contributor program and more, BuiltWorlds reaffirmed its social and digital roots and pushed a powerful digital-first, networking and learning platform made specifically for its industry, at a time when the industry is more in need of digital tools to stay connected than ever.